tettekete/vscode-git-add-with-git-add-extension/README.md

 # git　add　with　git　add

+To perform “git add” in VSCode, you need to type “git stage changes” in the command palette.

 This is a VSCode extension that provides `git add` commands accessible from the Command Palette by typing `git add`.